-5.2 The treatment accorded by a Party under Article 5.1 means, with respect to a Sub-national government, treatment no less favourable than the treatment accorded, in like circumstances, by that Sub-national government to investors, and to investments of investors, of the Party of which it forms a part.
+- circumstances, to its own investors or to investments by such investors with respect to the management, conduct, operation, sale or other disposition of investments in its territory. - 5.2 The treatment accorded by a Party under Article 5.1 means, with respect to a Sub-national government, treatment no less favourable than the treatment accorded, in like circumstances, by that Subnational government to investors, and to investments of investors, of the Party of which it forms a part.

-Article 6.
-Expropriation and Compensation
+Article 6 Expropriation and Compensation

-6.1Neither Party may nationalize or expropriate an investment of an investor (hereinafter "expropriate") of the other Party either directly or through measures having an effect equivalent to expropriation, except for reasons of public purpose (3), in accordance with the due process of law of the State and on payment of adequate compensation.
+- Neither Party may nationalize or expropriate an investment of an 6.1 investor (hereinafter "expropriate") of the other Party either directly or through measures having an effect equivalent to expropriation, except for reasons of public purpose3, in accordance with the due process of law of the State and on payment of adequate compensation.
 Such compensation shall be adequate and be at least equivalent to the fair market value of the expropriated investment immediately on the day before the expropriation takes place ("date of expropriation"), and shall not reflect any change in value occurring because the intended expropriation had become known earlier.
-Valuation criteria shall include going concern value, market value including declared tax value of tangible property, and such compensation shall not be greater than an amount determined with reference to actual loss (excluding incidental, consequential and special amounts, such as future profits, as well as intangible asset losses and assets outside the scope of this agreement).
+Valuation criteria shall include going concern value, market value including declared tax value of tangible property, and such compensation shall not be greater than an amount determined with reference to actual loss (excluding incidental, consequential and special amounts, such as future profits, as well as intangible asset losses and assets outside the scope of this agreement). - 6.2 Payment of compensation shall be made in a freely convertible currency.
+Interest on payment of compensation, where applicable, shall be paid in simple interest at a commercially reasonable rate accordance with the procedure specified in such Law.

-(3) For the avoidance of doubt, where India is the expropriating Party, any measure of expropriation relating to land shall be for the purposes as set out in its Law relating to land acquisition and any questions as to "public purpose" and compensation shall be determined in accordance with the procedure specified in such Law.
+For the avoidance of doubt, where India is the expropriating Party, any measure of expropriation relating to land shall be for the purposes as set out in its Law relating to land acquisition and any questions as to "public purpose" and compensation shall be determined in